Currency:USD $

 Changing Times in Mount Acquisition

-In Classic WoW, the effort to achieve the Scarab Lord title and mount was monumental, same as in the days of vanilla.
-However, the dynamics had shifted significantly over time.
-Players coordinated across factions to ensure that certain individuals completed their scepters in time, leading to more Scarab Lords emerging.
-For example, the Russian server Flamegor recorded an astonishing 90 Scarab Lords, a number unimaginable during the original event.
+In WoW Classic (2019–2020), the Gates of Ahn'Qiraj event played out again, with the community coordinating differently than vanilla.
+Players coordinated across factions so that certain individuals could complete their scepters in time, leading to more Scarab Lords emerging per server than in the original event.
+For example, the Russian realm Flamegor recorded roughly 90 Scarab Lords — a number unimaginable during vanilla.

-With the release of Wrath of the Lich King, Blizzard introduced new realms with an auto-completed War Effort but an unrung gong.
-Opportunists moved swiftly, accomplishing the task within a few days and claiming the prestigious title in the new realms.
+With the release of WotLK Classic, Blizzard introduced new realms with an auto-completed War Effort but an unrung gong.
+Players moved swiftly, completing the event within days and claiming the title on fresh realms before the window closed.

 Iconic and Unique: Reins of the Bengal Tiger